Flight-Free-UK/flight_free_uk_website/source/posts/whats-wrong-with-airport-expansion.html.markdown

 Our analysis of why Jet Zero won’t be effective can be found [here](/post/whats-wrong-with-jet-zero/).

 Airports argue that, because Jet Zero will deal with the emissions from the flights, they don’t have to consider them.
-But the government, and therefore airports, are not listening to the Committee on Climate Change which says that a strategy such as Jet Zero is not good enough: any policy to reduce flight emissions must include some sort of demand management, i.e. reducing or levelling off the number of passengers flying.
+But the government, and therefore airports, are not listening to the Committee on Climate Change which says that the Jet Zero strategy is not good enough: any policy to reduce flight emissions must include some sort of demand management, i.e. reducing or levelling off the number of passengers flying.

 #### Impact on local communities and nature